 4.5.
-Compliance with tax and financial reporting laws
+Compliance with Laws and Regulations

 Review regular reports from Management concerning the Corporation's and its subsidiaries' compliance with tax and financial reporting laws and regulations including those necessitating withholdings requirements which can have a material impact on financial statements.